ABN 82 104 322 096

 Those non-indigenous plants will clash with and water down the present strong and highly-regarded indigenous character and beauty of the continuous bushland corridor, interrupted by only two roads, that consists of the nearby Beaumaris Reserve, the Long Hollow Heathland Reserve, the Secondary College, Balcombe Park, and Royal Melbourne Golf Club's west course, as well as the many surrounding treed gardens.

-* The Secondary College site of 8 hectares was separated from a previously larger area of public land - as shown in a 1992 subdivision plan - to provide for the Long Hollow Heathland Reserve.
+* The 8-hectare Secondary College site was separated from a previously larger area of public land - as shown in a 1993 subdivision plan - to provide for the Long Hollow Heathland Reserve.
 The Reserve's boundary is around the land marked as the 2.35 ha Reserve No. 1 with an accompanying statement that title to that Reserve land, which was formerly vested - along with the school site to its north - in the Education Department, has been transferred to the Queen.
-That 1992 formal subdivision was instigated by the late Geoffrey Connard raising the matter in Parliament when he was one of the two Liberal MLCs for this area.
+That 1993 formal subdivision was expedited by the late Geoffrey Connard raising the matter in Parliament on 17 November 1992 when he was one of the two Liberal MLCs for this area.

 As Crown land, it has been designated a Heathland Reserve under the management of Bayside City Council.
 On the Bayside Planning Scheme Map, it can be seen that the school land is zoned Public Use Zone 2 (the same as the two government primary schools in Beaumaris and the neighbouring Education Department next to the electricity substation), whereas the Heathland Reserve is zoned Public Conservation and Resource Zone, which is a very protective zoning.
 That zoning does not bind the Government, but it sets a goal for it.

 Photo 1: No tree guard, machinery over roots